superpandas-ai/superpandas/docs/source/usage.rst

 Schema Generation
 ~~~~~~~~~~~~~~~~~

-Generate a schema representation of your DataFrame, useful for LLM context or data documentation.
+Generate a schema representation of your DataFrame to be used as context for LLMs.

 .. code-block:: python

-   # Assuming df is a SuperDataFrame or a Pandas DataFrame with the .super accessor
+   # Assuming sdf is a SuperDataFrame or a Pandas DataFrame with the .super accessor

    # Generate schema in different formats
-   schema_text = df.super.get_schema(
+   schema_text = sdf.super.get_schema(
        template=None,  # Optional custom template
-       format_type='text',  # Options: 'json', 'markdown', 'text', 'yaml'
+       format_type='text',  # Options: 'json', 'markdown', 'text', 'yaml' (default: 'text')
-       max_rows=5  # Number of sample rows to include
+       max_rows=5  # Optional: Number of sample rows to include
    )
    print(schema_text)